 “I reached the point where I thought, ‘I can’t do this anymore’ and after taking some leave I resigned.”

-The Christian Brothers have spent more than $300 million on settlements to sexual abuse victims from 2013-2019 with the local wings of the religious brotherhood depending on huge injections of cash from its regional headquarters to meet its obligations.
+The Christian Brothers have spent more than $300 million on settlements to sexual abuse victims from 2013 to 2019 with the local wings of the religious brotherhood depending on huge injections of cash from its regional headquarters to meet its obligations.

 At Kelso Lawyers, it’s our mission to support victims of child sexual abuse and get the ideal outcome.
 We will achieve compensation and apologies from the offenders and/or institutions.